dezem/SAK/SAK_64bit/liesmich_readme.txt

 - Added new feature compress NSP to NSZ
 - hactoolnet update to new version 0.6.0
 - NSC_BUILDER (only squirrel.exe) update to new version 0.95

+Beta v0.7.1: (26.10.2019)
+- Changes for XCI merge added support for 00 split files
+- Added new feature decompress XCZ to XCI
+- Added new feature decompress NSZ to NSP
+- Code cleanup

 ********************************************************************************************************************************
 *** Put Switch Army Knife into operation